davidbeard741/arcticfrenz-data/README.md

 #### Analysis of Each Factor's Influence

 **1. Quantity of NFTs:**
-   - The quantity of NFTs held by an individual significantly impacts their overall score.
-A higher count of NFTs increases the holder's influence within the collection.
-The normalization process ensures that this factor remains proportional across all holders.
-   - The weight (`quantityNfts_weight`) can be adjusted to emphasize or de-emphasize the importance of the quantity of NFTs owned in the overall score.
+The number of NFTs held by an individual serves as a key indicator of their engagement within the collection's community.
+This quantity contributes to the holder's score by reflecting the size of their NFT collection.
+Holding a larger number of NFTs suggests a more extensive portfolio and potentially a greater influence or presence within the NFT community.
+However, this factor is normalized against the maximum number of NFTs held by any single holder to ensure fairness and relativity in the scoring system.
+It is important to note that while quantity is a significant factor, it does not directly indicate the quality or value of the collection, which is where the other factors come into play.

 **2. Rarity Score:**
-   - The rarity score reflects the uniqueness and potential value of each NFT.
-Higher rarity scores indicate more valuable or rare NFTs in the holder's collection.
-This factor rewards holders who possess NFTs with higher rarity.
-   - The `rarityScore_weight` parameter allows for tuning the influence of rarity scores on the overall ranking, providing flexibility in how rarity is valued compared to quantity and holding duration.
+The Rarity Score of the NFTs a person holds is a vital element that enhances their overall score.
+This factor assesses the uniqueness or scarcity of each NFT in the holder’s collection.
+In the NFT market, rarity often drives value, with more rare pieces generally being more desirable and valuable.
+By calculating the average rarity score of a holder’s NFTs and normalizing this against the highest average rarity score in the dataset, the scoring system effectively recognizes those with particularly unique or scarce NFTs.
+This approach ensures a balance, shifting the focus from simply amassing a large quantity of NFTs to highlighting the quality and exclusivity of the collection.

 **3. Holding Time:**
-   - The length of time each NFT has been held by the owner is a key factor.
-It rewards long-term holders, reflecting their commitment and belief in the value of their NFTs.
-   - The inclusion of a decay factor (`daysHeld_decay_factor`) moderates the influence of extremely long holding periods, preventing holders with very long holding times from disproportionately dominating the rankings.
-   - The decay factor plays a crucial role by encouraging new ownership.
+The Holding Time factor measures how long each NFT has been kept by its holder, reflecting their commitment and belief in the long-term value of their NFTs.
+The longer an NFT is retained, the more it demonstrates the holder's sustained interest and engagement in that asset.
+However, to prevent this factor from disproportionately favoring long-term holders and to mirror the dynamic nature of the NFT market, a decay factor is applied.
+This decay gradually reduces the score over time, encouraging new acquisitions.
+This approach balances the value of long-term holding against the potential benefits of active trading or diversification.

 <br>